 While we all find our way in this wild new world, if you’re looking for a few things to do on staycation out of this new paradigm, today we’ve got you covered.
 We’re putting together a list of activities and atmospheres that you can create right at home all on your own, or with a few friends and family over Facetime.
 So let’s get right to it so you can get to your staycation as soon as possible.
-Here’s our roundup:
+Here’s our roundup of fun staycation ideas:

 Slip into your silk kimono robe, and binge, baby, binge.
 If you had plans to go to SXSW or any other cultural conference or festival where you would have been screening the latest films and newest television shows, never fear, because this is the era of streaming.
 Here’s how to have your own film festival at home: create a list of must-see films and television shows.
 And not just any list: make a list by category just like the festivals do.
 Shorts, documentaries, dramas, comedies.
 Invite your friends to add to your list, watch through each one, and vote on your favorite.
 Wear your silk kimono robe while binging to make sure you still feel special (this is your inaugural film festival after all!) and grab your favorite bottle of wine.
 Get on FaceTime with your friends to vote for your favorite!